-Children may develop post-COVID-19 condition, sometimes referred to as ‘long COVID’.
+Children can develop post COVID-19 condition, sometimes referred to as ‘long COVID’.
 This is when symptoms, such as fatigue, dizziness, headache and difficulties concentrating, persist for weeks or months or appear after the acute illness is over.
 The cause of the persistence of symptoms is unknown.

 5. What is multisystem inflammatory syndrome in children (MIS-C)?

-Multisystem inflammatory syndrome in children (MIS-C) or paediatric inflammatory multisystem syndrome temporally associated with SARS-CoV-2 (PIMS-TS) is a rare condition.
+Multisystem inflammatory syndrome in children (MIS-C) is a rare condition.
 It causes inflammation in several body organs, such as the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal system.

-6. What is the risk of infection in pregnant women and newborn babies?
+6. What is the risk of SARS-CoV-2 infection in pregnant women and newborn babies?

 Available data indicate that pregnant women have a higher risk of severe disease compared with women who are not pregnant.
 SARS-CoV-2 infection also increases the risk of pregnancy complications such as preterm birth.
 Pregnant women who have diabetes and/or are obese may experience more severe disease.

 It is not known whether SARS-CoV-2 can be transmitted to the foetus.
-A limited number of COVID-19 cases in pregnant women and newborns have been reported, with good overall outcomes and no severe illness for newborns.
+A few COVID-19 cases in pregnant women and newborns have been reported, with good overall outcomes and no severe illness for newborns.
 Available evidence has not identified a high risk of complications in babies born to mothers with COVID-19.